A Generalist Dynamics Model for Control: Conclusion

 \section{Conclusion}

 We investigate using transformers as dynamics models (TDMs).
-We demonstrate two aspects of TDMs in the experiments: First, TDMs are good specialist models, i.e., they are precise when learning from environment-specific data.
-Second, TDMs are generalist dynamics models, i.e., they generalize well to unseen environments, which we demonstrated both in the few-shot and in the zero-shot case.
+We demonstrate two aspects of TDMs in the experiments: First, TDMs are generalist dynamics models, i.e., they generalize well to unseen environments, which we demonstrated both in the few-shot and in the zero-shot case.
+Second, TDMs are capable specialist models, i.e., they are precise when learning from environment-specific data.

 We believe that these properties make TDMs a promising ingredient for a foundation model of robotics and control.
 As argued earlier, while we mostly focus on TDMs in this paper, using transformers as dynamics models or policies is not mutually exclusive.
 A combination, like planning with proposals, might be the most efficient way to make use of the detailed and generalizable knowledge aggregated by a transformer that models the joint distribution of observations, actions, and rewards.